-Because hardware failures can occur, it is important to recognize the factors that indicate a problem.
-The table that follows identifies hardware related events and possible reasons for the failures.
+The table that follows identifies hardware-related failure events and provides possible reasons for the failures.
 It also provides possible corrective actions.
 The NetFlex-3 driver switches operation from the primary controller to the secondary controller based on certain events.

 You can view controller status information in the Advanced Network Control Utility and status and error report information in the Windows NT System Event Log.
-These tools can help you monitor your network status and determine the operating state of the network.